 The SPI instrument was tested and calibrated with radioactive sources on ground, before the launch.
-Further testing was performed during the PV-phase of the mission, and has been carried out thereafter conducting regular calibration by observations.
+Further testing was performed during the Performance and Verification (PV) phase of the mission, and has been carried out thereafter by conducting regular calibration observations.
 The sensitivities, resolution, and other characteristics given in this document represent the current best knowledge of the SPI instrumental characterisation.

-Figure 12-Phase histogram of the Crab pulsar (PSR B0531+21; P=33 ms) as measured by SPI (20-50 keV, green).
-The pulse profile as measured by RXTE/PCA (2-30 keV, black), during nearly simultaneous observations, and produced with the same ephemeris, is shown for comparison.
-(Kuiper et al, 200,3 A&A vol. 411, L31).
+Figure 14 - Phase histogram of the Crab pulsar (PSR B0531+21; P=33 ms) as measured by SPI (20-100 keV, phase resolution of 0.0025).
+Phase 1 is that of the main radio pulse.
+The inner panels magnify the main pulse and the interpulse peaks.
+(Molkov et al., 2010, ApJ, 708, 410).

 Observations of the Crab nebula and pulsar are carried out regularly to verify the calibration status of the instrument.
-Up to one revolution during each visibility period of the field, i.e. twice per year, is devoted to these observations, which allow measuring the instrument imaging and spectroscopic performance, the background characteristics, the instrument sensitivity and the off-axis response, providing the calibration to be used for data processing.
-Figure 13 shows the Crab spectrum as measured an SPI.
+Up to one revolution during each visibility period of the field, i.e., twice per year, is devoted to these observations.
+This allows measuring the instrument imaging and spectroscopic performance, the background characteristics, the instrument sensitivity and the off-axis response, providing the calibration that will be used for data processing.
+Figure 10 shows the Crab spectrum as measured by SPI.

 Crab calibration observations are also used to study and improve the cross calibration between the INTEGRAL instruments.
 There are now very little systematic differences in the residuals from one Crab observation to the other and a very good match between IBIS/ISGRI and SPI.
-For further details in the status of the IBIS/SPI cross calibration we refer the reader to the ISDC Astrophysics Newsletter, #21, and the INTEGRAL "Mission overview, policies and procedures document".
+For further details in the status of the IBIS/SPI cross calibration we refer the reader to the ISDC Astrophysics Newsletter, #21, and the "INTEGRAL AO-8 Overview/Policies/Procedures" document.